John Ambler (Jamestown): Early life

 The only surviving son of Edward Ambler and his wife, Mary Cary (1733–1781), was only eight years old when his father died, but inherited considerable property in many Virginia counties when he came of age, since his elder brother Edward Ambler Jr. drowned in 1775.
 His paternal grandfather, Richard Ambler, was a British merchant who traded primarily from his house in the port of Yorktown (where the York River enters the Hampton Roads area of Chesapeake Bay).
 Richard Ambler married an heiress, and succeeded to significant estates of this man's great-grandfather Edward Jaquelin, who had likewise married an heiress.
 Richard Ambler also became the tax collector for the York River area, as successively would be each of his sons and this man.
 His father had inherited the York County property and the business, which he expanded considerably, including by inheriting property from his unmarried brother John Ambler in Jamestown and James City County.
 However, both Edward and John had died of tuberculosis by 1768, when this boy was very young.
 Their younger brother Jaquelin Ambler helped their mother raise this boy and his siblings.
-Their mother, took the boys and their sisters to Baltimore for innoculations agains smallpox, and also sent this boy to a Philadelphia boarding school, but brought him back to Virginia as the American Revolutionary War, since sending him to England for his education as directed in his father's will proved impracticable.
+Their mother, took the boys and their sisters to Baltimore for inoculations against smallpox, and also sent this boy to a Philadelphia boarding school, but brought him back to Virginia as the American Revolutionary War, since sending him to England for his education as directed in his father's will proved impracticable.
 Because their family's landholdings were in a major theater of the conflict, their mother took them to one of the plantations this man inherited, "The Cottage" in Hanover County, where he attended a local private school directed by a man named Bates, and where his mother would die in May 1781, shortly before this man reached legal age.
 Jaquelin Ambler was an ardent patriot and government official during and after the American Revolutionary War and af, as was this young man, although it devastated their property.